FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - general_information
   - Type: GeneralInformation
   - Description: General information about the data model
-- analysis
-  - Type: Analysis
-  - Description: The method which is used to gain the data
-- solvent
-  - Type: string
-  - Description: Name of the solvent
-- conducting_salt
-  - Type: string
-  - Description: Name of the used salt
-- conducting_salt_concentration
-  - Type: float
-  - Description: Concentration of the conducting salt
-- conducting_salt_concentration_unit
-  - Type: ConcentrationUnits
-  - Description: Unit of the conducting salt concentration
 - experiments
   - Type: Experiment
   - Multiple: True